bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ### 4.1.3.1 Passanger/Driver Attribute Identify

 Identify attributes associated with passenger's/driver's characteristics "CarryAway" coupon for study.
-Using the correlation approach, the correlation between the passenger/driver features/characteristics & coupon catagories is provided in Figure 6.
+Using the correlation approach, the correlation between the passenger/driver features/characteristics & coupon categories is provided in Figure 6.